3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w06d01/student_labs/node_lab.md

 1. Run the file using `$ node server.js`

 2. After running the file, make a GET request to your server using cURL `$ curl localhost:3001`, and examine the response.
 Compare the response to the code in server.js.
-Take notes on what you think is happening.
+Take 1 minutes to take notes on what you think is happening.

 3. Then, open your browser and make a GET request using the browser.
 Go to http://localhost:3001, open your chrome dev tools and compare the response you see in the browser to the response you saw in the terminal after curling, as well as to the code in server.js.